First and foremost, a blameless leader or a blameless Christian, if who we are is a prerequisite for what we do, it starts in our home.

 Some guy comes on, “I want you to know, if you’re in debt, send all your bills to me.
 Bring all your bills and put them in the mail and I will burn them on the stage and God will make them go away.”
 And I’m thinking, “Are you nuts, dude?
 Or are the people who send their bills to you crazy?”

-And we need to stand and not be silent.
-Paul says to Titus, “Silence them, rebuke them!”
-But one of the hardest things for us as followers of Christ, a lot of people that you work with, their view of Christianity is those handful of channels up near the top and they shake their head and they laugh out loud.
+One of the hardest things for us as followers of Christ, a lot of people that you work with, their view of Christianity is those handful of channels up near the top and they shake their head and they laugh out loud.

 We make a difference, we live differently, we live above reproach, we live it out in our families, we have emotional maturity.